Green Integer Series No.: 161

 |

-SandDennis Phillips In this new collection, his ninth book of poetry, noted Los Angeles poet Dennis Phillips explores the temporal-an ever-shifting world in which meaning, like a palm full of sand, is made up of small particle which come together in ever-shifting patterns to make meaning.
-"Who walks the boundaries?"
-Phillips asks the reader, challenging him or her to make sense of that ever-changing reality.
+In this new collection, his ninth book of poetry, noted Los Angeles poet Dennis Phillips explores the temporal: an world in which meaning, like a palm full of sand, is made up of small particles which come together in ever-shifting patterns.
+"Who walks the boundaries?" he asks, challenging the reader to make sense of that ever-changing reality.

-Author of Credence, Study for the Ideal City, a World, Arena and other books, Dennis Phillips teaches at Art Center College of Design in Pasadena, where he lives with his wife and child.
+Author of Credence, Study for the Ideal City, A World, Arena and other books, Dennis Phillips teaches at Art Center College of Design in Pasadena, where he lives with his wife and child.

 |